mspeculatrix/FlashROM/flashprog/README.md

 # Flash ROM programmer

 AVR Atmega328p code to program SST39SF010 flash chips.
-This is for experimenting with using flash chips in place of eeproms.
+This is for experimenting with using flash chips in place of EEPROMs.

 All operations are initiated by the remote computer which is running my `flashterm` Python program.